 5. Don’t forget complementary products.

 Keeping in mind Amazon’s primary goal of selling as many products as possible, the company tries to facilitate buyers’ purchasing decisions by offering any type of useful products’ insights.
 The Frequently Bought Together section is one of them and has the objective of exposing buyers to products that are often bought together with the item they initially searched.
 Looking at what products are bundled with yours is a good practice to unveil keywords not directly related to your offerings but with a higher probability of converting.
 In fact, by targeting keywords on those complementary products, your listings will be visible to shoppers that are not directly looking for you but whose purchase behavior indicates that they may end up adding them to the shopping cart.
+Sometimes, complementary search terms can be even cheaper than keywords in your main category.

 6. Make the most of backend keywords.